 The 1239 is no exception, of course, as Miss Pamela Starr Crapp, who lived in the house at the turn of the century, is said to appear in the living room, as was vigorously claimed by the owners of the home during the 1950s.

-But the more popular occult manifestation of the Rosegate House is not Pamela but the Mayfairs--a family of witches invented by gothic fiction author Anne Rice, who bought the house with her husband in the late 90s.
+But the more popular occult manifestation of the Rosegate House is not Pamela but the Mayfairs – a family of witches invented by Gothic fiction author Anne Rice, who bought the house with her husband in the late '90s.
 Rice used her new home as a setting for her Louisianan occult novels.
-Every corner of the Rosegate--the stairs, the elevator, the swimming pool--serve as a narrative setting in her sorceress sagas as the house became, like Suzanne, Deborah or Julian Mayfair, one of the most important characters in the novels.
+Every corner of the Rosegate – the stairs, the elevator, the swimming pool – serves as a narrative setting in her sorceress sagas as the house became, like Suzanne, Deborah or Julian Mayfair, one of the most important characters in the novels.

 And who could resist?
-The beautiful home is a gilded example of New Orleans bourgeoise decadence.
+The beautiful home is a gilded example of New Orleans bourgeois decadence.

 As a sort of pop culture exorcism, the novelist resided in the old mansion for years and never claimed to see Pamela's ghost during the 15 years she spent in Rosegate House.
-Even as Rice became one of the world's premiere ambassadors for 'haunted New Orleans' though her fantastic fictions, she was reportedly quite intimidated by the idea of witnessing her own domestic ghost Pamela, arguing in the press she would have not mentally survived an experience with the spectral manifestation.
+Even as Rice became one of the world's premier ambassadors for "haunted New Orleans" though her fantastic fictions, she was reportedly quite intimidated by the idea of witnessing her own domestic ghost Pamela, arguing in the press she would have not mentally survived an experience with the spectral manifestation.